 Step 7 – When ready to serve the jello salad, have your serving plate handy.
 Remove the bundt pan from the refrigerator and place your serving plate over the exposed part of the bundt pan.
 Then, while holding the serving plate in place, quickly flip it over so that the bundt pan is on top of the plate.
 Normally, the jello should immediately fall out of the bundt pan.
 If it doesn’t, lift the bundt pan up about one inch and give it a few shakes downward; the jello salad should easily slip out onto the plate.

 Creamy Lime Jello Salad

-This retro flashback dessert is always a hit and certain to be a conversation starter!
-Flavored with lime jello and thickened with cream cheese and mayonnaise, it has the sweet taste of lime sorbet and a slight crunch from chopped pecans.
-Customize it with your own fruit fillings or use simple fruit cocktail.
+Flavored with lime jello and thickened with cream cheese and mayonnaise, this retro dessert has the sweet taste of lime sorbet with mixed fruit and pecans.

 - Boil 3 cups of water, then pour boiling water into the bowl with the cream cheese.
 Use a spatula to stir until the jello has dissolved and cream cheese has melted.